16p11.2 deletion syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 developmental delay and intellectual disability.
 Most also have at least some features of autism spectrum disorders.
-Some affected individuals have minor physical abnormalities; however, signs and symptoms vary.
-Some affected individuals have no identified physical, intellectual, or behavioral abnormalities.
-Most cases of 16p11.2 deletion syndrome are not inherited, although affected individuals can pass the condition on to their children.16p11.2 deletion syndrome is a condition caused by a deletion of a small piece of chromosome 16.
-The deletion occurs near the middle of the chromosome at a location designated p11.2.
+Some affected people have minor physical abnormalities; however, signs and symptoms vary.
+Some affected people appear to have no physical, intellectual, or behavioral abnormalities.
+Most cases of 16p11.2 deletion syndrome are not inherited, although affected people can pass the condition on to their children.16p11.2 deletion syndrome is a condition caused by a missing piece (deletion) on a specific region of chromosome 16 designated as p11.2.
 People with 16p11.2 deletion syndrome usually have

 - 16p11.2 deletion syndrome.
 Genetics Home Reference.
 November 2009; http://ghr.nlm.nih.gov/condition/16p112-deletion-syndrome.
 Accessed 7/6/2011.